-Montana Campus Compact is actively recruiting for full time, year-long AmeriCorps positions that will begin September of 2018.
+Montana Campus Compact is actively recruiting for full time, year-long VISTA and AmeriCorps positions that will begin December 3, 2018.
 Service is a wonderful way to build and hone your skills while making a meaningful difference in real Montana communities!

-FOLLOWING ARE FULL-TIME, YEAR LONG AmeriCorps positions beginning September 2018
+FOLLOWING ARE FULL-TIME, YEAR LONG VISTA and AmeriCorps positions beginning December 3, 2018

 Montana Tech AmeriCorps Leader